Bingus-lScott/Scott-Language/README.md

 # Scott-Language
-YOU MAY USE ANY CODE in this project WITH CREDIT and you are FREE TO CHANGE IT.
+* Python 3.9.3

-* Heavily borrowed from CodePulse's How to make a Programming Language Series
+* YOU MAY USE ANY CODE in this project WITH CREDIT and you are FREE TO CHANGE IT.

-Written in python 3.9.3
+* A Good chunk of code is borrowed from CodePulse's How to make a Programming Language Series

 To use this language:
 ~~1) Write the code in any text editor~~